Salut Mere et Pere! Commet va tu?

 I think that is it, but I am not sure.

-You should probably just mail stuff to
+You should probably just mail stuff to the mission home

+if you do for this next week.
 I don't know if I will be able

 to come back for the baptism,